Brittany Murphy: Death

-Simon Monjack's death
+Death of Simon Monjack

-On May 23, Monjack was found dead at the same Hollywood Hills residence.
-The coroner's report attributed his death to acute pneumonia and severe anaemia.
+On May 23, 2010, Monjack was found dead at the same Hollywood Hills residence.
+The coroner's report attributed his death to acute pneumonia and severe anemia.
 It was reported that the Los Angeles County Department of Health had considered toxic mold in their house as a possible cause of the deaths, but this was dismissed by Los Angeles Assistant Chief Coroner Ed Winter, who stated that there were "no indicators" that mold was a factor.
 Sharon Murphy described the reports of mold contributing to the deaths as "absurd" and went on to state that inspecting the home for mold was never requested by the Health Department.
 In December 2011, Sharon Murphy changed her stance, announcing that toxic mold was indeed what killed her daughter and son-in-law, and filed a lawsuit against the attorneys who represented her in an earlier suit against the builders of the home where her daughter and son-in-law died.

 In January 2012, Murphy's father, Angelo Bertolotti, applied to the Superior Court of California requesting that the Los Angeles County Coroner's Office be required to hand over samples of his daughter's hair for independent testing.
 The suit was dismissed seven months later, after Bertolotti failed to attend two separate hearings.
 In November 2013, Bertolotti claimed that a toxicology report showed that deliberate poisoning by heavy metals, including antimony and barium, was a possible cause of his daughter's death.
 Sharon Murphy described the claim as "a smear".